Héctor Alterio

-Héctor Benjamín Alterio Onorato (born 21 September 1929) is an Argentine theatre, film and television actor, well known both in Argentina and Spain.
+Héctor Benjamín Alterio Onorato (21 September 1929 – 13 December 2025) was an Argentine theatre, film and television actor, well known both in Argentina and Spain.
+His long filmography includes performances in film such as The Truce (1974), Rebellion in Patagonia (1974) To an Unknown God (1977), Trout (1978), The Crime of Cuenca (1980), The Nest (1980), Camila (1984), The Official Story (1985), Wild Horses (1995), Ashes of Paradise (1997), and Son of the Bride (2001).

-Biography
+Life and career

 Héctor Benjamín Alterio Onorato was born in Chacarita, Buenos Aires on 21 September 1929, to parents from Carpinone, Italy.
 Alterio's acting debut came in 1948 in the stage play Cómo suicidarse en primavera ('How to commit suicide in spring').
 After finishing drama school, he created the Nuevo Teatro ("New Theatre") company in 1950, where he worked until 1968 and helped change the Argentine theatrical scene of the 1960s.

 He also worked in Argentine cinema.
 His debut on the silver screen took place in Alfredo Mathé's Todo sol es amargo (Every sun is bitter) in 1965.
 He then participated in many of the most important Argentine movies of the 1970s, including La Patagonia rebelde (The Rebel Patagonia), which was awarded a Silver Bear at the 24th Berlin International Film Festival.
 His voice was used in Ya es tiempo de violencia (1969), an anonymous film about the Cordobazo riots which took place the same year.
 The film was produced by Enrique Juárez, close to the Grupo Cine Liberación.

-While in Spain in 1975, he received death threats from the Argentine Anticommunist Alliance.
+While in Spain in 1975, he received death threats from the Argentine Anticommunist Alliance (Triple A).
 He decided not to return to Argentina and remained in exile.
 He also obtained Spanish citizenship.